 exercises to maintain flexibility and avoid stiffness and may order physical therapy depending on your recovery.

 Also note that swelling and trouble fitting into a regular shoe are very common after foot surgery and may be a challenge for three to six months depending on the complexity of the surgery.
 Compression stockings and physical therapy can be helpful in

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-Are there any metal devices or implants put in my foot?
+Will my surgeon put any metal devices or implants in my foot?

-How long will I have to be off of my foot?
+How long will I have to be off my foot?